Cornell-RelaxML/yaqa/README.md

 # [Model-Preserving Adaptive Rounding](https://arxiv.org/abs/2505.FIX)

 This repository contains code for Yet Another Quantization Algorithm (YAQA), a quantization framework that uses a Kronecker-factored approximation of the layerwise Hessian with respect to the full-model KL divergence to better preserve model outputs after quantization.
-YAQA reduces the KL divergence by a factor of 1/3 over LDLQ/GPTQ across a wide range of models and quantizers, translating to state of the art performance on downstream tasks.
+YAQA reduces the KL divergence to the original model by a factor of 1/3 over LDLQ/GPTQ across a wide range of models and quantizers, translating to state of the art performance on downstream tasks.
 For more details, see the paper.

 <img src="assets/comp.png" width="500">